 - Psychological therapy.

-- Pain management - often difficult and with a disputed evidence-base.
-Approaches used are neuropathic pain medications (eg amitriptyline, gabapentin, opioids), steroids, calcitonin, IV bisphosphonates and regional blocks.
+- Pain management - often difficult and with a disputed evidence base.
+Approaches used are neuropathic pain medications (eg, amitriptyline, gabapentin, opioids), steroids, calcitonin, intravenous bisphosphonates and regional blocks.

 - Pressure ulcers